Montgomery Blair: Career

-Blair served as Postmaster-General from 1861 until September 1864, when Lincoln accepted an earlier offer by Blair to resign.
-Lincoln's action may have been a response to the hostility of the Radical Republican faction, which stipulated that Blair's retirement should follow the withdrawal of John C. Frémont as a candidate for President in that year.
-Regarding Lincoln's action, Blair told his wife that the president had acted "from the best motives" and that "it is for the best all around."
-After he left the cabinet, Blair still campaigned for Lincoln's re-election and Lincoln and the Blair family retained close ties.

-Under Blair's administration, such reforms and improvements as the establishment of free city delivery; the adoption of a money order system; and the use of railway mail cars were instituted, the last of which had been suggested by George B. Armstrong (d.
+In 1860, Blair took an active part in support of Abraham Lincoln's presidential campaign.
+After his election, Lincoln appointed Blair to his cabinet as Postmaster General in 1861.
+Lincoln expected Blair, who advocated taking a firm stance with the southern states, to help balance more conciliatory members of his cabinet.
+While Postmaster-General, Blair instituted a uniform rate of postage and free delivery in cities, began the sale of money orders by post offices to reduce the mailing of currency to reduce post office robberies, and also started the use of railway mail cars, an idea which had been suggested by George B. Armstrong (d.
 1871), of Chicago, general superintendent of the United States railway mail service from 1860 to his death.

+Blair called for the First International Postal Conference, which was held in Paris in 1863 and began the process that led to the Universal Postal Union.

+In September 1864, Lincoln accepted an earlier offer by Blair to resign.
+Lincoln's action may have been a response to the hostility of the Radical Republican faction, which believed Blair's retirement should follow the withdrawal of John C. Frémont as a candidate in the 1864 presidential election.
+Blair told his wife that Lincoln acted "from the best motives" and that "it is for the best all around."
+After he left the cabinet, Blair still campaigned for Lincoln's re-election in 1864, and Lincoln and the Blair family retained close ties.

+Post-war

-Differing from the Republican Party on the Reconstruction policy, Blair gave his adherence to the Democratic Party after the Civil War, along with his brother, who was the Democratic vice presidential candidate in 1868.
+Differing from the Republican Party on the Reconstruction policy, Blair gave his adherence to the Democratic Party after the Civil War, along with his brother, Francis Preston Blair Jr., who was the Democratic vice presidential candidate in 1868.

 In 1876, Blair, along with Matthew H. Carpenter and Jeremiah S. Black, was counsel to Secretary of War William W. Belknap during the House of Representatives investigation into the Trader post scandal.
 Blair asked the House Investigation Committee chaired by Hiester Clymer to drop the charges against Belknap if the latter resigned office.
 Clymer, however, declined Blair's offer.

-Belknap was impeached by the House of Representatives for receiving illicit payments from the Fort Sill trader post on the Western frontier while Secretary of War.
-Belknap had been given sole power by Congress to choose sutlers to operate lucrative trader posts that sold supplies to U.S. soldiers and Indians.
-Belknap resigned over the scandal and was acquitted in a Senate trial during the summer of 1876.
-Many senators did not believe that Congress could convict a private citizen, but the Senate passed a resolution that stated Congress could convict a private citizen.
+Belknap was impeached by the House of Representatives for receiving illicit payments from the Fort Sill trader post on the American frontier as Secretary of War.
+Belknap had been granted sole power by Congress to choose sutlers to operate lucrative trader posts that sold supplies to U.S. soldiers and Indians.
+Belknap resigned over the scandal and was acquitted in a United States Senate trial during the summer of 1876.
+Many senators did not believe that Congress could convict a private citizen, but the Senate passed a resolution that stated Congress had that power.

 In 1882, Blair unsuccessfully ran for U.S. Representative from Maryland's sixth district.